Video game controversies: Gaming addiction, gaming disorder, and other health-related concerns

-Video game addiction is the excessive or compulsive use of computer and video games that interferes with daily life.
+Video game addiction is the excessive or compulsive use of computer and video games that negatively interferes with daily life.
 Instances have been reported in which users play compulsively, isolating themselves from family and friends or from other forms of social contact, and focus almost entirely on in-game achievements rather than broader life events.
 The first video game to attract political controversy for its "addictive properties" was the 1978 arcade game Space Invaders.
-One study from Chung Ang University observed that other structures affected by the use of video games include the anterior cingulate cortex and orbitofrontal cortex.
+One study from Chung Ang University observed that other structures affected by the excessive use of video games include the anterior cingulate cortex and orbitofrontal cortex.
 The results from this experiment suggest an increase in stimulation of these areas, resembling a pattern similar to those with substance dependence.
 Researchers interpreted their results of this increase in activity of the anterior cingulate and orbitofrontal cortices to be an indication of an early stage of video game addiction.

 The World Health Organization has included "gaming disorder" in the 11th edition of the International Statistical Classification of Diseases and Related Health Problems, which was approved by May 2019.
 It was defined as "a pattern of persistent or recurrent gaming behaviour ('digital gaming' or 'video-gaming')", defined by three criteria: the lack of control of playing video games, priority given to video games over other interests, and inability to stop playing video games even after being affected by negative consequences.
 The addition was contested by the video game industry and several academics, believing that its inclusion was too early and that more studies were needed.

-Outside of mental health, medical researchers are concerned that long-term playing of video games can lead to musculoskeletal issues, vision impairment, and obesity.
+Outside of mental health, medical researchers are concerned with the issues that can be caused by the lengthened immobilization, poor posture, and the over exertion of the visual system that happens when excessively playing video games.
+These can lead to multiple health concerns such as musculoskeletal issues, vision impairment, and obesity.